Frequently Asked Questions

 As long as your internship has a transatlantic focus, it may be in any sector and may take place in Europe or North America.
 In principle, students spending their first year in the U.S. will do their internship in Europe and vice versa.

-The Professional Development Program is offered by Fletcher's Office of Career Services and includes nine 75-minute sessions covering key topics for a successful internship and job search.
+The Professional Development Program is offered by Fletcher's Office of Career Services and includes several sessions covering key topics for a successful internship and job search.

 In the final semester, students are required to write and submit a thesis on a transatlantic topic (current or past economic, legal and/or political relations between the United States and the European Union and its member states).
 Students will select the thesis topic during their first semester, and the thesis will be co-supervised by one supervisor from the College of Europe and one supervisor from Fletcher.